 Silver spoons should never be used in the kitchen, unless for preparing preserves; wooden and iron spoons are as cleanly, and may be used without fear of scratching or bending them.

 The cook should not permit the dust-hole to remain long without having it emptied, and no cabbage leaves or green vegetable matter should be allowed to be thrown into it.
 These soon ferment, and the sulphureted hydrogen gas, which is extricated, causes an intolerable stench.

-Of course we simply couldn’t resit a final image courtesy of the Lewis Walpole Library!
+Of course, we simply couldn’t resist a final image courtesy of the Lewis Walpole Library!